Online Casino Games Pennsylvania

 Today, Pennsylvania has 12 existing casinos with a 13th under construction that is expected to open in 2020.
 The state has quickly grown since seeing online gambling legalized in the summer of 2019 and has become the second highest-grossing casino economy in the US, behind Nevada, as it gets ready to launch online casinos July 15th.

 For a casino to attain an interactive gaming license, each came at a fee of $4 million.
 However, when the initial offer started in 2018, the Pennsylvania Gaming Control Board offered a package deal of all three licenses for $10 million total, (this deal no longer exists).

 The PGCB needs casinos to meet three essential requirements in order to start the Interactive Gaming License Process:

-- The QGE (a casino currently licensed to offer gambling in any district) must hold a license in or outside of the United States as well as a licensed slot machine.
+- The QGE (a casino currently licensed to offer to gamble in any district) must hold a license in or outside of the United States as well as a licensed slot machine.

 - The license must be in good standing and not still under review.